-Drain 2 cups DEL MONTE Sliced Peaches.
-To $\frac{1}{2}$ cup of peach syrup add juice of half an orange, 1 tablespoon of lemon juice and 1 or 2 tablespoons of powdered sugar.
-Stir until the sugar is dissolved, pour over the peaches and chill thoroughly.
+Drain 2 cups Del Monte Sliced Peaches.
+To 1⁄2 cup of peach syrup add juice of half an orange, 1 tablespoon of lemon juice and 1 or 2 tablespoons of powdered sugar.
+Stablespoons of powdered sugar, cup over the peaches and chill thoroughly.
 Then arrange this in 6 small sherbet cups and garnish with a maraschino cherry, or 2 crystallized or fresh mint leaves.